 Parties to the treaty agree "not to carry out any nuclear weapon test explosion or any other nuclear explosion."
 The treaty establishes a Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) of all member states to implement the treaty.
-The CTBTO oversees a Conference of States Parties, an Executive Council, and a Provisional Technical Secretariat, which operates an International Data Center that processes and reports on data from an International Monitoring System.
-Several CTBTO components would handle requests for on-site inspections if the treaty enters into force.
+The CTBTO oversees a Conference of States Parties, an Executive Council, and a Provisional Technical Secretariat.
+The latter would operate an International Data Center to process and report on data from an International Monitoring System (IMS), a global network that, when completed, would consist of 321 monitoring stations and 16 laboratories.
 A Protocol details the monitoring system and inspection procedures.
-The CTBT remains on the calendar of the Senate Foreign Relations Committee, but given the requirement for a two-thirds-plus-one majority vote to consent to ratification, the
+The CTBTO would come into effect if the treaty entered into force; until that time, the CTBTO Preparatory Commission conducts work to prepare for entry into force, such as building and operating the IMS.